BenChis/instagram_login/README.md

-# Instagram log in Componenent
+# Instagram log in componenent

 ## Welcome! 👋